DishaKumar787/Hybrid_Nutrition_recommendation_system/README.md

 - `Diseases`

-GUI Frontend
+## GUI Frontend
 This project also includes a Graphical User Interface (GUI) built using Tkinter, offering a user-friendly experience for health and meal recommendations.

-GUI Features
+## GUI Features
-Form-style input for:
+-Form-style input for:

-Weight & Height
+-Weight & Height

-Diseases, Medications, Allergies
+-Diseases, Medications, Allergies

-Dietary preferences
+-Dietary preferences

-Calorie limits
+-Calorie limits

-Displays:
+-Displays:

-BMI and health status
+ -BMI and health status

-Personalized food recommendations
+ -Personalized food recommendations

-Clean, interactive window layout
+-Clean, interactive window layout

-Uses the same logic and dataset as the CLI version

 ## How to Run